jen-toj/Emotion-Datasets/README.md

 9. To end the experiment, the pulse oximeter is removed from the participant and they are thanked for their participation.
   The participant is asked to fill out the post-test form: It is pointed out that they must answer this by reporting what they personally felt while viewing the scene and not what they thought people should feel with that scene.
 ## Data Available
-After collecting the data with the methodology mentioned above, we ended up with 5 cropped videos for each 120 volunteers (603 videos) experimenting specific emotions (anger, happiness, fear and neutral) aditionally, there's available a set of frames we hand picked from each cropped video showing different gestures, which we use to train the neural network on each emotion, feel free to check it out or handpick yours from the original videos.
+After collecting the data using the aforementioned methodology, we obtained a total of 603 videos, consisting of 5 cropped videos for each of the 120 volunteers who experienced specific emotions (anger, happiness, fear, and neutral).
+Additionally, we have a set of frames that we handpicked from each cropped video, showcasing various gestures.
+These frames were used to train the neural network for each emotion.
+You are welcome to check them out or select your own frames from the original videos.
 ### Data code name
 Each video and frame are coded for it to be anonymous, for example "S101-E02.jpeg" for a frame refers to the second image of volunteer 101th experimenting anger.
 - SXXX: volunteer number